laughingman7743/PyAthena/README.rst

             Table("some_table", metadata, ..., awsathena_bucket_count=5)

-All table options can also be specified in a connection string as follows:
+All table options can also be configured with the connection string as follows:

 .. code:: text